 - Augmentative Communication iPad Apps

-Here are the top 9 reasons to incorporate iPad Apps into your practice.
+Here are the top 9 reasons to incorporate iPad apps for Speech-Language Development into your practice.

 - iPads and apps are easy to use.